coderefinery/git-collaborative/_episodes/02-centralized.md

 Submit a pull request from your branch towards the `master` branch.
 Do this through the web interface.

 A pull-request means: "please review my changes and if you agree, merge them with a mouse-click".
+In a popular project, it means that anyone can contribute with *almost no work* on the maintainer's side - a big win.

 > ## Code Review
 > In a centralized workflow, everyone has write access to the "central" repository and you could merge yourself your own pull-request.
 However, we usually recommend to get your own pull-request to be reviewed and accepted by someone else in your group.